gilch/hissp/README.md

 Use `contextlib..ContextDecorator`
 as a mixin and any context manager works as a decorator.

+> How do I use a decorator?

+You apply it to the function (or class)--call it with the function as its argument.
+Decorators are just higher-order functions.

 > Any context manager?
 But you don't get the return value of `__enter__()`!
 And what if it's not re-entrant?